Blockchain-Powered-eSIM/OpenRSP/Interfaces/Readme.md

 ## Interface Definitions

+![Please contact repo maintainers to update images]["Interfaces on eUICC Architecture with the LPA in Device Configuration"] Interfaces on eUICC Architecture with the LPA in Device Configuration.

 1. **ES2+ `{ Operator ←→ SM-DP+ }`**
 The ES2+ interface is used by the Operator to order Profiles for specific eUICCs as well as other administrative functions.
 2. **ESeu `{ End User ←→ LUI }`**